31 pages • 1 hour read

-A modern alternative to SparkNotes and CliffsNotes, offers high-quality study guides that feature detailed chapter summaries and analysis of major themes, characters, quotes, and essay topics.
-This one-page guide includes a plot summary and brief analysis of A Devoted Son by Anita Desai.
+A modern alternative to SparkNotes and CliffsNotes, SuperSummary offers high-quality Study Guides with detailed chapter summaries and analysis of major themes, characters, and more.

 “A Devoted Son” is a short story by Indian author Anita Desai originally published in her 1978 collection Games at Twilight and Other Stories.
 The story is about the relationship between a father and son and examines how time and perspective can change the way actions and intentions are perceived.